 Prune: In late spring after seed capsules have dropped.

-Available at Desert Survivors Native Plant Nursery in Tucson.
+plant, it thrives on neglect.
+It is available at the Desert Survivors Native Plant Nursery

 Do you have additional information or a different

 experience for this plant that you would like to share?

 Latest update: February, 2019.